 - Hemolytic or pre-hepatic jaundice occurs when the breakdown of the red blood cells is accelerated (hemolysis), resulting in excess production of bile in the body.

-- Jaundice caused due to a liver injury, or liver-related illness is Hepatocellular or Intra-hepatic jaundice.
+- Jaundice caused due to liver injury, or liver-related illness is Hepatocellular or Intra-hepatic jaundice.

 What Causes Jaundice In Children?

 Jaundice is a common occurrence in preterm babies.
 The liver is still in the developing stage, and the bilirubin does not get flushed out of the body regularly.
-The level of bilirubin usually goes down in two weeks after birth.
+The level of bilirubin usually goes down by around two weeks after birth.

 - Weak liver, liver inflammation, or any liver infection.

-- Inflammation or obstruction of the bile duct prevents removal of bilirubin.
+- Inflammation or obstruction of the bile duct prevents the removal of bilirubin.

 - Hemolytic anemia accelerates the breakdown of red blood cells, causing jaundice.

-- Gilbert’s Syndrome, a condition that impacts normal functioning of enzymes, prevents disposal of bile from the body.
+- Gilbert’s Syndrome, a condition that impacts the normal functioning of enzymes, prevents the disposal of bile from the body.

-- Cholestasis is a condition during which passage of bile is prevented, resulting in excess bilirubin accumulation in the liver.
+- Cholestasis is a condition in which the passage of bile is prevented, resulting in excess bilirubin accumulation in the liver.